PterodonRecovery/manifest/README.md

 To get started with OMNI sources to build Pterodon Recovery, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

-To initialize your local repository using the OMNIROM trees to build TWRP, use a command like this:
+To initialize your local repository using the OMNIROM trees to build Pterodon Recovery, use a command like this:

     repo init -u git://github.com/PterodonRecovery/manifest.git -b master